-Stem cell treatment involves the use of unspecialised cells that can self-renew indefinitely and can differentiate into any type of body tissue.
+Stem cell hip repair involves the use of unspecialised cells that can self-renew indefinitely and can differentiate into any type of body tissue.

 They can be obtained from the umbilical cord, an embryo or from an adult.

-There are two ways stem cells can be used to benefit people with hip problems.
+There are two ways stem cell hip repair can be used to benefit people with hip problems.
 Repairing cartilage and repairing bone.
 Here we will look at using stem cells to repair and replace cartilage.
 It should be emphasised that this technique is still very much under development.

 Thee to four weeks before surgery the patient will be started on a course of anti-inflammatory and immunosuppressive medication.
 It may seem strange but immunosuppressive medication is needed even when the stem cells are the patient's own.
 Although it is rare to reject one's own stem cells some studies have indicated that stem cells taken from a different part of the body may cause an autoimmune reaction.